cgtennis/kubernetes-example-angular-spring-boot/README.md

 ```
 To verify from a brower, enter `http://localhost:4200` in chrome, you should be able to add employee, search and delete

+* Experiment - TODO
+  - stop the docker containers
+  - modify the port of api to 8888
+  - rebuild ui and pass 8888 to docker build process
+  - re-verify everything

 ### Step 3: use docker-compose to pull the images from docker hub and run them